Rise to Success: Career Highlights of Sarah McBride

 In 2016, Sarah McBride was a panelist at the U.S. Department of Housing and Urban Development's "GLOBE Pride 2016" on youth and workplace bullying.

-In 2018, Sarah McBride published her memoir, "Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality,".
+In 2018, Sarah McBride published her memoir, "Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality", with a foreword by Joe Biden.

 July 9, 2019: Announced Candidacy for Delaware Senate

-In November 2020, Sarah McBride won her election, becoming the first transgender state senator in United States history.
+In November 2020, Sarah McBride won her election and became the first transgender state senator in United States history.
+During her first term, she successfully sponsored the Healthy Delaware Families Act.

-In 2020, Sarah McBride was elected as the first openly transgender person to serve as a state senator in the United States.
+In 2020, Sarah McBride was elected as a state senator in the United States, becoming the first openly transgender person to achieve this milestone.

 September 10, 2024: Won Democratic Primary Election

-On September 10, 2024, Sarah McBride won the Democratic Primary election for the United States House of Representatives election in Delaware.
+On September 10, 2024, Sarah McBride won the Democratic primary election for the 2024 United States House of Representatives election in Delaware, securing the Democratic nomination.

 On January 3, 2025, Sarah McBride became the first openly transgender member of the U.S. Congress.